Medicare and Veterans Affairs (VA) Benefits

 Medicare Part B and VA Coverage:

 Many veterans use their VA health benefits to get coverage for health care services and items not covered by Medicare, such as over-the-counter medications, annual physical exams and hearing aids.
 However, you may want to consider enrolling into Medicare Part B (medical insurance), even if you have VA coverage.
 Part B may cover services you receive from Medicare-certified providers and provide you with medical coverage outside the VA health system.
-In addition, if you do not enroll into Part B when you are first eligible to do so, you may incur a Part B premium penalty and experience gaps in coverage.
+In addition, if you do not enroll into Part B when you are first eligible to do so, you will most likely incur a Part B premium penalty for each 12-month period you were without Medicare Part B coverage.
+In addition, you may also experience gaps in coverage.

 Medicare Part D and VA Coverage: